-Here’s the truth: The real transformation happens between sessions, not during them.
+Here’s what nobody tells new coaches: The real transformation happens between sessions, not during them.
 Master Enneagram coaches know this secret: type-specific homework creates lasting change, while generic exercises create forgotten notebooks.

 In this Enneagram coach toolkit, you’ll decode the exact homework strategies that unlock breakthroughs for each personality type.
 Plus, discover how to explain the Enneagram without losing newcomers in the complexity.